Windows OS Hub

 recover system state backup on active directory domain controller

-Select Original location and do check Perform an authoritative restore of Active Directory files.
+Select the Original location and check the box Perform an authoritative restore of Active Directory files.

 Perform an authoritative restore of Active Directory files